-Terminal Commands Command Description Help <d:p:s></d:p:s> (Extended diag messages are OFF) <d:p:s>: Device:Port:System.
-If omitted, assumes Master.</d:p:s> ? or Help Displays this list of commands.
-ADD AUDIT SERVER [D:P:P] Adds a remote syslog server for audit messages. - D: IP address or host name of the remote server - P: Port number - P: Protocol (UDP, TCP, or RELP) Example: >ADD AUDIT SERVER REMOTESVR:514:UDP AUTO LOCATE Enables/Disables/queries the auto locate feature on the Master.
-(ENABLE DISABLE STATUS) Auto locate adds additional broadcast information for use by AMX Touch Panel devices configured in Auto connect mode.
+Terminal Commands Command Description Help <d:p:s></d:p:s> (Extended diag messages are OFF) ${\scriptstyle < D \colon P \colon S > : Device: Port: System.
+If omitted, assumes Master.}$ ? or Help Displays this list of commands.
+ADD AUDIT SERVER [D:P:P] Adds a remote syslog server for audit messages. - D: IP address or host name of the remote server - P: Port number - P: Protocol (UDP, TCP, or RELP) Enables / Disables / Jueries the auto locate feature on the Master (ENABLE DISABLE STATUS) Auto locate adds additional broadcast information for use by AMX Touch Panel devices configured in Auto connect mode.
 BOOT STATUS Returns the current boot state of the master.
 Response is either "Boot in progress." or "Boot complete."
 CHANGE PASSWORD Change your password (requires login).
 CLEAR AUDIT Removes all locally-stored audit records.
-CLEAR LITTES DEPARTS See the SHOW AUDIT LOG command on page 117.
+See the SHOW AUDIT LOG command on page 117.
 CLEAR HTTPS REDIRECT Clears the HTTPS redirect flag.
 See the SET HTTPS REDIRECT command on page 113.
 CLEAR MAX BUFFERS Reset the max buffers high-water counters to zero.
-CLEAR PERSISTENT VARS Clear out the persistent/non-volatile variable values without having to download a new NetLinx CLEAR PERSISTENT VARS program.
+CLEAR PERSISTENT VARS Clear out the persistent/non-volatile variable values without having to download a new NetLinx program.
 CPU USAGE Diagnostic tool to calculate a running average of the current CPU usage of the Master.
 DATE Displays the current date and day of the week.
-Example: >DATE 10/31/2004 Wed DATE/TIME ON OFF ENABLES/DISABLES the addition of a date time stamp to the terminal logs displayed via "msg on" DATE/TIME is Off by default at the start of each Terminal/Telnet session.
+Example: >DATE 10/31/2004 Wed DATE/TIME ON/OFF ENABLES/DISABLES the addition of a date time stamp to the terminal logs displayed via "msg. on" DATE/TIME is Off by default at the start of each Terminal/Telnet session.
 DEVICE DEBUG Turns the device side traffic debug messages on or off.
-DEVICE HOLDOFF ON OFF Sets the Master to holdoff devices (i.e. does not allow them to report ONLINE) until all objects in the NetLinx program have completed executing the DEFINE_START section.
-If set to ON, any messages to devices in DEFINE_START will be lost, however, this prevents incoming messages being lost in the Master upon startup.
-When DEVICE_HOLDOFF is ON, you must use ONLINE events to trigger device startup SEND_COMMANDS.
-By default, DEVICE_HOLDOFF is OFF to maintain compatibility with Axcess systems where devices are initialized in DEFINE_START.
+DEVICE HOLDOFF ON OFF Sets the Master to holdoff devices (i.e. does not allow them to report ONLINE) until all objects in If set to ON any messages to devices in DEFINE START will be lost however this prevents incoming messages being lost in the Master upon startup.
+When DEVICE_HOLDOFF is ON, you must use ONLINE events to trigger device startup SEND_COMMANDS. are initialized in DEFINE_START.
 NOTE: This command sets the state of the device holdoff.
 The GET DEVICE HOLDOFF command reveals whether the state is On or Off (see page 107).
-Example: >Device Holdoff ON Device Holdoff Set.
-DEVICE STATUS <d:p:s></d:p:s> Displays a list of all active (on) channels for the specified D:P:S. DIPSWITCH Displays the current state of the Master's hardware dip switches.
-DISK FREE Displays the total bytes of free space available on the Master.
-Example: >DISK FREE The disk has 2441216 bytes of free space.
-L
+Example: >Device Holdoff ON Displays a list of all active (on) shannels for the specified DiDiS DEVICE STATUS (D:P:S) Displays a list of all active (OII) challers for the Specified D.P.S.
+Displays the current state of the master's hardware dip switches.
+DI2K FREE Displays the total bytes of free space available on the Master. >DISK FREE The disk has 2441216 bytes of free space.